RDCMDT/mdt-interview-homework/README.md

+### Note
+If you haven't start your homework, please checkout our new assignment https://github.com/RDCMDT/mdt-homework-instruction.
+We host our APIs on GCP for you to consume it and every request you made will CRUD to/from a real database.

 ### Home Assignment
 This assignment will be similar to what you will be doing in your daily task.
 As a mobile developer, you will be creating new features by working with the various stakeholders to deliver great user experience to our customers.